Pidray: Worship

 A single late attestation of Pidray is known from outside Ugarit.
-A papyrus written in Aramaic, though using the Demotic script, mentions "Pidray of Raphia" alongside Baal of Saphon.
+A papyrus written in Aramaic in the Demotic script mentions "Pidray of Raphia" alongside Baal of Saphon.
 This document has been described as an isolated example.

 Mythology

 Pidray appears in the Baal Cycle.
 During a banquet, she is listed alongside Tallay as one of the two goddesses Baal was gazing at for uncertain reasons.
 Both of them, as well as Arsay, are also referenced when he laments that he has no house to live in.
 Later, when Baal discusses the installation of a window in his palace with Kothar-wa-Khasis, once again Pidray is mentioned alongside Tallay.
 The weather god initially protests the proposal to add windows because he is worried that, depending on interpretation, his two daughters might either flee through them or be kidnapped by his enemy, the sea god Yam, mentioned in the same passage in an uncertain context.
 It has been pointed out that apparently Baal values their safety highly, as it appears to be his primary concern during the argument over his palace.
 His fears apparently turn out to be unfounded, as no subsequent passages refer to Pidray and Tallay fleeing or being kidnapped.
 Finally, Baal is told to take these two goddesses with him when he descends to the underworld.
 No mention of them is made after his return from the dead.
 Based on their passive role in these passages, Steve A. Wiggins concludes that in the Baal Cycle they are portrayed as "minors, not yet of an age to have adventures of their own."

 Another myth which references Pidray is Marriage of Nikkal and Yarikh. Ḫiriḫibi mentions her as one of the goddesses who Yarikh could marry instead of Nikkal.
 However, the moon god rejects this proposal.